 This method can be done on short hair.
 Essentially, you’re taking small sections of hair and using a comb to create small coils.
 This method is great because it will loc your hair the fastest.
-If you have longer hair it will take a bit more time, but it will still be a faster process.
-However, with this technique, you should be cautious with getting your hair wet as it might undo the coils.
+If you have longer hair, it will take more time, but it will still be a faster process.
+However, you should be cautious with getting your hair wet as it might undo the coils with this technique.

 Choosing Between Traditional Locs and Sisterlocks